 So you know you want a shed, but you can’t decide if you want a Steel one or a Wooden one, right?
 Happens all the time.
-“Are steel sheds better than wooden sheds?”, or “are wooden sheds better” are questions that we get asked quite a lot here in Sheds Direct Ireland, so we’ve decided to make this handy, complete guide to the differences between Metal and Wooden Sheds.
-We hope it helps.
+“Are steel sheds better than wooden sheds?”, or “are wooden sheds better?” are questions that we get asked quite a lot here in Sheds Direct Ireland.
+With that in mind, we decided to make this handy, complete guide which outlines the differences between Steel and Wooden Sheds.
+We hope it helps!

 The short version